ANALYTICS SOLUTIONS2025-09-13⏱️ 14 min read

 • I (Integrated): Data is differenced to achieve stationarity

-• MA (Moving Average): Current value depends on previous error terms
+• MA (Moving Average): Current value depends on the last error terms

 ARIMA Model Selection